About Jonathan W. Fitch

 - in mediation, successfully settled a multi-faceted estate dispute involving over $20 million in assets held in trusts, limited partnerships and a corporation in Central America.

-- won a temporary restraining order in federal court, which led to an outstanding settlement for our client, an FX trading company.
+- won a temporary restraining order in federal court, which led to an outstanding settlement for our client, a foreign exchange trading company.
 The client recovered the full extent of its liquidated damages under a software license agreement with the defendant Massachusetts technology company.

 Mr. Fitch's international practice focuses on counseling, negotiation, litigation, mediation and arbitration for corporate clients in the People's Republic of China, Hong Kong, Colombia, Brazil, Panama, Ecuador, Venezuela, Chile, the UK, France, Germany, Belgium, Sweden, Israel, Dubai and South Africa with respect to a variety of commercial contract and other business issues.

-Mr. Fitch also sits as an arbitrator in both domestic and international matters.
+Mr. Fitch has extensive experience as an emergency arbitrator, sole arbitrator, panelist and panel chair in both domestic and international matters.
 As an arbitrator, Mr. Fitch has sat on a number of multi-million dollar claims involving, for instance, exclusive technology supply and service agreements, at-will employment, proprietary information, medical devices, invention assignment, non-solicit and non-compete agreements.
 He was chair of a panel in a close corporation matter involving valuation of a 50% shareholder interest, terms of buyout, and fiduciary duty, freeze-out, waste and derivative claims.
 He also acted as sole arbitrator in an ICDR case involving a securities purchase agreement between US investors and a corporation located in China.
 He is a Member of the Panel of Arbitrators of the American Arbitration Association and of the International Centre for Dispute Resolution.

 The institutional clients Mr. Fitch has appeared for include Airgas Corporation, Tracker do Brasil LTDA (Brazil), VSR Group (Latin America, Asia and Europe), The Stop & Shop Supermarket Company, Fluent Trading Technologies Ltd., Federal Deposit Insurance Corporation, Massachusetts Electric Company, Boston Edison Company, Blue Cross and Blue Shield of Massachusetts, Education Development Center, Inc., Parexel International Corporation, Kington Holdings Ltd. (Hong Kong), J. Baker, Inc., Lycos, Inc., Independence Seaport Museum, Nantucket Conservation Foundation, Sankaty Head Golf and Beach Club, Inc. and the Massachusetts Horticultural Society.